 Moloka'i —EmbarkationWelcome to Hawaii!
-You’ll be transferred to the hospitality area on Moloka’i.
+You are transferred to the hospitality area on Moloka’i.
 Later, the Captain and crew greet you with smiles and champagne as you board the awaiting Safari Explorer.
 This evening, settle in and enjoy dinner aboard the yacht, before a presentation about your week ahead.

 Lana'iGear up for a day of play on the “Private Island.”
 Thousand foot sea cliffs line the shore and ancient volcanic plugs sit both above and below the water surface as host to a wide diversity of marine life.
 Snorkel, paddle board, kayak, and explore by skiff.
 Enjoy a short hike to the island’s spatter and cinder cone.
 Learn about the island's plantation days with a visit to the quaint Lana’i Culture and Heritage Center.